WebPunisher/sistroid/README.md

 start the frontend server on localhost at port 3000.

-    ● yarn install  => to install dependency packages ● yarn run      => to run the frontend server
+    ● yarn install  => to install dependency packages ● yarn start    => to start the frontend server

 After that, change to the flask directory to start the backend server.
 Note that the backend server runs on port 1999 as default.